ewingjm/power-playwright/CONTRIBUTING.md

 Anything that might be impacted by platform updates (e.g., controls and redirectors) will be implemented here.
 This ensures that tests can be kept in sync with changes in the platform.

+It is important that this library maintains backwards compatibility for consumers on older versions of PowerPlaywright.

 ## Branching strategy

 We are using a [GitHub Flow](https://githubflow.github.io/) workflow.
 In short: